 Nine months ago a couple of standup comedians in England wondered why atheists didn’t have a church of their own.
 “I would go to a carol service or a friend's wedding, and there would be so much about it that I really liked—the togetherness, the rituals—but I just couldn't get past the God bit,” Sanderson Jones told the Guardian last winter.
 So he and Pippa Evans held what they called a “Sunday Assembly” in a former church in north London—“part atheist church, part foot-stomping show” is how they described it.
 A congregation that sang along to classic rock tunes in place of hymns, and that talked about how great it was to be alive instead of preaching about God.
 A couple hundred people showed up to that first assembly, even more came to the second, then Pippa and Sanderson decided to spread their message all over the world, almost like they were starting a religion or something.
 Official satellite assemblies have formed in Bristol and Brighton in England, Melbourne, New York City, and elsewhere, all devoted to a relentless godless positivism—there’s no God, but isn’t it nice to come together and sing songs and help each other?

 There are other “atheist churches” out there that also hope to create communities of nonbelievers.
 But Sanderson and Pippa are expanding far more aggressively than their fellow godless preachers.
 This weekend, they launched an ambitious crowdfunding campaign with the goal of creating the “Start Your Own Sunday Assembly Toolkit,” which a press release described as “a powerful, scalable, custom-built, digital platform.”
 They want to raise £500,000 (over $800,000), which will help them found dozens of communities around the world by the end of the year—and potentially many, many more in coming days.
-“The platform will automate as much as this as possible and allow the millions of people who believe in good to connect with other like-minded people, and build wonderful life-giving congregations,” Sanderson wrote on the Sunday Assembly website.
+“The platform will automate as much of this as possible and allow the millions of people who believe in good to connect with other like-minded people, and build wonderful life-giving congregations,” Sanderson wrote on the Sunday Assembly website.
 “If we were to have a site like this we can help start thousands.”

 To learn more about this would-be atheist megachurch, I spoke with Sanderson over email.